Can parrots eat tomatoes? If you have searched this term online you have probably come across contradicting answers. So

 Tomato is a reasonably good source of vitamins A, E and K as well as the mineral sodium.

-Vitamin A supports good vision, skin health and the immune system, among other things, whereas vitamin K assists the body with blood coagulation and the binding of calcium in bones.
-Sodium plays a role in regulating the balance of fluids in the body, and is important for the correct functioning of nerves and muscles.
+Vitamin A supports good vision, skin health and the immune system, among other things.
+Vitamin K assists the body with blood coagulation and the binding of calcium in bones.
+Sodium helps in regulating the balance of fluids in the body, and is important for the correct functioning of nerves and muscles.

 We have an extensive list of safe foods for African grey parrots that you can explore here on africangreylife.com.
 We also provide detailed nutritional information for almost all of the foods on the list.

-Another reason that you might want to offer tomato to your parrot is in order to introduce variety to its diet.
+Another reason that you might want to offer tomato to your parrot is to add variety to its diet.
 Over time, parrots can become bored with always eating the same foods, and would often welcome some change.

 A third reason for offering tomato to your parrot is that your parrot likes the taste and enjoys eating it.

-Our own African grey appears to be indifferent to the taste of the raw tomato fruit; he’s shown no interest in it whenever we’ve offered it to him.
-On the other hand, when offered potato or spaghetti which had been cooked in tomato-based sauces, he devours them eagerly.
+Our own African grey appears to be indifferent to the taste of the raw tomato fruit; he’s shown no interest whenever we’ve offered it to him.
+On the other hand, when offered potato or spaghetti which had been cooked in tomato-based sauces, he devours it eagerly.

 Your bird’s tastes won’t necessarily mirror those of our grey though, and your experience could be altogether different to ours.
 Just as their personalities differ from one parrot to the next, so do their food preferences.

 In all cases, whether you offer your bird tomato in raw or cooked form, we recommend that it be offered more as a treat, and never as part of its regular diet.